 What Are the Key Benefits of Amazon Attribution?

-Customizable tracking for specific campaign metrics, including Google AdWords, social and display ads.
+Customizable tracking for specific campaign metrics, including Google ad campaigns, email marketing, social media campaigns, and display ads.

-Measurement at every stage of your funnel, from awareness to purchase.
+Measurement at every stage of your sales funnel, from awareness to purchase.

 Accessibility through both self-service consoles and Amazon API developer tools.